Oki, Aba wethtech, Danit'ada, Tanisi and Congratulations!

 Indigenous Honouring Ceremonies

-The Iniskim Centre and Mount Royal University wish to honour you on successfully completing your degree, diploma or certificate program.
+The Iniskim Centre and Mount Royal University invite you to the annual Indigenous Honouring Ceremonies to celebrate the achievements of graduating Indigenous students and honour them on the completion of their degree, diploma or certificate program.

-Indigenous graduates have the option and are encouraged to wear traditional regalia to the ceremony in place of or in addition to the cap and gown.
+Indigenous graduates are encouraged to wear traditional regalia to the ceremony in place or in addition to the cap and gown.

 For the Indigenous graduate portrait sessions, graduates are welcome to wear traditional and formal regalia, and family members are encouraged to join the photo session.